...

 GREEN Normal pant, pink inner ears, gums moist Baseline Nothing, but check every 2 min in temps >75 °F

-AMBER Inner ear turns rose color, tongue edges curl, pant gets “machine-gun” 30–120 s Move to shade, frontal fan 6 inches, spray alcohol-H₂O mix, remove collar
+AMBER Inner ear turns rose color, tongue edges curl, pant gets “machine-gun” 30–120 s Move to shade, frontal fan 6 inches, start cooling with cool or tepid water plus airflow, remove collar

 RED Gums brick-red or pale, rectal temp >104 °F (40 °C), breathing clicks Every 60 s counts EVP protocol below, then ER